Stretched by riots, Swedish police call reinforcements

 Though far from the scale of riots in London or Paris in recent years, the violence has shocked a nation which has long taken pride in its generous social safety net.

-Some seven years of center-right rule, however, have chipped away at benefits, while some communities have struggled to cope with the heavy wave of immigration they are seeing from war-torn countries like Syria.
+Some seven years of centre-right rule, however, have chipped away at benefits, while some communities have struggled to cope with the heavy wave of immigration they are seeing from war-torn countries like Syria.

-Youth unemployment is especially high in immigrant neighborhoods like the ones where the riots have taken place.
+Youth unemployment is especially high in immigrant neighbourhoods like the ones where the riots have taken place.

 Kicki Haak, head of the small Montessori school that was set alight in Kista, said she did not know if it would be able to reopen.
 The 94 students will move into improvised classrooms in nearby office buildings from Monday.